Niebla: an open-source code for modeling the extragalactic background light: Use case of niebla : determining dust properties

+To summarize, we assume a) an intrinsic spectral shape based on different spectral models fitted to HEGRA observations, b) that the assumed spectral shape stays constant over the assumed observation time and c) a fixed detector response is similar to that of the LHAASO WCDA detector.
+Furthermore, we do not include a background modeling in our simulations.

-Now, we perform Poisson-distributed pseudo-experiments based on this scenario.
-In the next paragraphs, we describe the analysis pipeline assuming that the true spectral shape of Mkr~501 is a (B)PL $\times$ EBL, and the true EBL is the \textit{Chary} model.
-We assess whether under these assumptions we can distinguish between EBL models.
-Afterwards, we present the results with different EBL models as the true one, as well as assuming different spectral shapes for Mkn~501.
+In the following, we assume that the true spectral shape of Mkn~501 is a (B)PL $\times$ EBL, and the true EBL is the \textit{Chary} model.
+We then evaluate the extent to which different EBL models can be distinguished.
+Subsequently, we present results obtained when adopting alternative true EBL models and different intrinsic spectral shapes for Mkn~501.
 We base our calculations on the log-likelihood for Poisson distributed data

 where $\mu_i$ are the expected number of counts and $N_i$ are the number of counts observed in the experiment.
 First, we calculate the Asimov data sets \citep{2011EPJC...71.1554C}.
-For this data set, $N_i=\mu^\mathrm{As}_i$, where $\mu^\mathrm{As}_i$ is defined as the expected number of counts calculated from injecting the HEGRA spectrum with its best-fit parameters and the true EBL model, using Eq.~\eqref{eq:numberCounts}.
-The best-fit parameters of the Asimov data sets are listed in Appendix~\ref{appendix:bestFitsMk501}, and some are shown in Fig.~\ref{fig:lhaaso_params} as the vertical dotted lines.
+For this data set, we set the observed counts equal to the expected counts $N_i=\mu^\mathrm{As}_i$, where $\mu^\mathrm{As}_i$ is defined as the expected number of counts calculated from injecting the HEGRA spectrum with its best-fit parameters (listed in Appendix~\ref{appendix:bestFitsMk501}) and the true EBL model, using Eq.~\eqref{eq:numberCounts}.

 Now, we investigate the impact of fitting the Asimov dataset with potentially incorrect EBL models.
-We perform fittings maximizing the log-likelihood of $-2 \log \mathcal{L}(\mu_i, \mu^\mathrm{As, T}_i)$, where $\mu^\mathrm{As, T}_i$ is the Asimov dataset for the true EBL (fixed values) and $\mu_i$ represent the number of counts that we fit over.
-The values of $\mu_i$ are calculated the (B)PL $\times$ EBL spectral shape with an EBL model.
-The free parameters we fit are the spectral parameters of the intrinsic spectrum and we fit for each of the EBL models we study.
+We perform fits maximizing the log-likelihood of $-2 \log \mathcal{L}(\mu_i, \mu^\mathrm{As, T}_i)$, where $\mu^\mathrm{As, T}_i$ is the Asimov dataset for the true EBL (fixed values) and $\mu_i$ represent the number of counts that we fit over.
+The values of $\mu_i$ are calculated from the (B)PL $\times$ EBL spectral shape with an EBL model.
+The free parameters are the spectral parameters of the intrinsic spectrum which we fit for each of the EBL models we study.
 Then, we calculate the ratio

 which represents how well an alternative EBL model explains the Asimov dataset relative to the true EBL model.
 These ratio values are shown as vertical lines in Fig.~\ref{fig:lhaaso_hist}.
 We note that the log-likelihood ratio is null when fitting with the true model.